berkinkinay/user-data/README.md

-# Fetching API user data 💻
+# Fetching user data 💻
 This is just some of my workspaces project. `It is about fetching data to the Frontend in React`

 ## Used Techs 🥰